reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 @{errver(false, "v0.1")}

-This error indicates an `{!reach} Object` has an incorrect number of values associated with a field.
+This error indicates an `{!rsh} Object` has an incorrect number of values associated with a field.

 ## {#RE0051} RE0051

-This error indicates that the field of an `{!reach} Object` uses the incorrect syntax for defining a function.
+This error indicates that the field of an `{!rsh} Object` uses the incorrect syntax for defining a function.

 For example, the code below declares a field as a function with the following syntax: